yuriilychak/SVGnest/readme.md

 -   Migrated to modern Web-Project structure.
 -   Restructure project to monorep for reusage of modules.
 -   Rewritten code to Typescript.
--   Migrate interfaces to React
+-   Migrate interfaces to React.

 ## Current TODO's

 -   Refactor geometry-utils.
 Currently it use old non-refactored flows.
-Need to create classes to work with points and polygons for bettter structuring of code.
+Need to create classes to work with points and polygons for bettter structuring of code, and codesplitting (currently polygon-packer has dependency to geometry-utils)
 -   Add node package for ability to run nesting tool from terminal on server-side.
 -   Rewrite ClipperLib flows with own functions.
 This library is old isn't maintained, also need for next step.
 -   Port geometry-utils to WASM using assembly-script usage for better performance.